-A 2012 graduate of the Paralegal Studies program at MTI, Burton never really expected her professional life to go in the direction of a legal career.
+A 2012 graduate of the Paralegal Studies program at Campus, Burton never really expected her professional life to go in the direction of a legal career.
 Born and raised in what she describes as the Sacramento “bubble,” Burton simply knew that she had a passion for helping people.

 After graduating high school in 2006, her mind was set—she was going to attend a local junior college and pursue a degree in nursing.
 But as she started down that path, Burton quickly discovered that the extreme demand for nursing degrees in the area meant that she would likely have to wait for entry into her program.